I am a PhD student in Economics at the University of Fribourg, under the supervision of Professor Martin Huber.

 "Municipal Policies and Solar Adoption in Switzerland: Evidence Around a Federal Incentive Reform", with X. Raso-Domínguez and M. Huber

-“Pilotstudie zur Wirkung der Tabakprävention auf die Gesundheit in der Schweiz: Ein kontrafaktischer Ansatz“ (Eng.
-Evaluation of Tobacco Prevention in Switzerland), with Martin Huber, Swiss Tobacco Prevention Fund, 2024 [PDF]
+"Evaluation of Tobacco Prevention in Switzerland" (Ger.: “Pilotstudie zur Wirkung der Tabakprävention auf die Gesundheit in der Schweiz: Ein kontrafaktischer Ansatz“), with M. Huber (Principal Investigator), Swiss Tobacco Prevention Fund, 2023–2024 [PDF]

-Applied Econometrics (Bachelor), Teaching Assistant, University of Fribourg (2022–2025)
+Applied Econometrics (Bachelor), Teaching Assistant, University of Fribourg, 2022–2025

-Big Data Methods (Master), Teaching Assistant, University of Fribourg (2023, 2025)
+Big Data Methods (Master), Teaching Assistant, University of Fribourg, 2023 & 2025